impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-content.md

 Final question: what kind of file extension is `.dylib`, and what does that imply about the contents of the file?

-I Googled "what is dylib extension" and read a few different results ([here](https://web.archive.org/web/20211023152003/https://fileinfo.com/extension/dylib) and [here](https://web.archive.org/web/20211023142331/https://www.lifewire.com/dylib-file-2620908), in particular).
+I Googled "what is dylib extension" and read a few different results ([here](https://web.archive.org/web/20211023152003/https://fileinfo.com/extension/dylib){:target="_blank" rel="noopener"} and [here](https://web.archive.org/web/20211023142331/https://www.lifewire.com/dylib-file-2620908){:target="_blank" rel="noopener"}, in particular).
 They tell me that:
  - "dylib" is a contraction of "dynamic library", and that this means it's a library of code which can be loaded on-the-fly (aka "dynamically").
  - Loading things dynamically (as opposed to eagerly, when the shell or the application which relies on it is first booted up) means you can wait until you actually need the library before loading it.
  - This, in turn, means you're not taking up memory with code that you're not actually using yet.